vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 32 - Authentication and Security/README.md

 console.log(process.env.ENVIRONEMNT_VARIABLE_NAME);
 ```
 * __IMPORTANT: DO NOT FORGET TO PUT YOUR ```.env``` FILE INSIDE YOUR ```.gitignore``` FILE.
 There are several templates for Node.js in GitHub.__
+* __Heroku has its own way of storing environment variables which involves the use of a dashboard to do so.__

 ## Level 3 - Hashing Passwords

 ## Level 4 - Salting and Hashing Passwords with bcrypt

 ## Intermission 2 - Cookies and Sessions
+* Cookies are just a tool used by companies to save information about users that visit their website and take some type of actions inside it.
+* It's more easy to explain what cookies are and how they work by using an example:
+  * Let's say you want to buy a Nintendo Switch at Amazon.
+The first thing you do in order to buy the console is visit their website.
+So, at this moment, you send a __GET__ request to the Amazon website.
+  * Their server responds to your request by sending the HTML, CSS and JS files that must be rendered inside your browser.
+After navigating inside this website, you decide to finally buy the Switch.
+You put it in your cart (This is equivalent of doing a __POST__ request).
+Then, the Amazon server responds to this request and also sends a cookie (which will store information about this user's session: In this case, the Amazon server wants to store/remember the fact that the user put a Switch inside the cart).
+Let's say that, for some reason, you don't finish your purchase and leaves Amazon's website.
+  * Let's say that on next day, I go again to the Amazon website.
+However, this time, I will not only send a __GET__ request but also send the cookie that is in my browser.
+When both of them arrive at the Amazon server, the server will analyze the cookie for previous user sessions inside it.
+  * __There are different types of cookies.
+On this module we are going to study cookies that store sessions information.
+A session is just a period of time in which a browser interacts with a server.__
+  * The package that we are going to use to implement this type of functionality is called: __Passport.js__.

 ## Level 5 - Passport.js